PolyMapi/docs/docRTK.md

 # RTK documentation

- This doc describes the hardware we have, and how to setup the connections
+ This doc describes the hardware we have, how to setup the connections and all the information regarding the firmware.

 ## Hardware
 We have several hardware available to us :